Self-hosted runtime control for agent actions

-Self-hosted OpenAI + Anthropic + MCP Shadow -> Warn -> Enforce Audit-ready
+Self-hosted by default MCP + tool calls Shadow -> Warn -> Enforce Audit-ready

 asr proxy --config config.yaml